Why We Should Start Looking at Strategy as an Investment, Not an Expense

 To achieve in the future, you need to know how you’re performing now.
 To see how you’re performing, you need to know what you’re measuring and why you’re measuring it.
 Stop focusing on ‘vanity metrics’ (the ones that sound good but are actually pointless).
 Focus your strategy only on metrics that show value within your business.

 Once you’ve figured out what you need to measure, you need to work out how to measure it.
 Do you have the right systems or software in place?
 Do you even know where to start?
 This is where outsourcing comes in.
-Take advantage of 15 years of marketing experience and a whole lot of trial and error to find out what works and what doesn’t, and take your business to a whole new level.
+Take advantage of more than 15 years of marketing experience and a whole lot of trial and error to find out what works and what doesn’t, and take your business to a whole new level.

 Written by: Cory Gordon